 By taking the Second-Half Line bet and wagering on an underdog, you can guarantee that one of your bets will win.

-Either your team will win by the specified point difference or the underdog scores and reduces the difference, which is the possibility you presumably covered in the Second Half.
+Either your team will win by the specified point difference or the underdog scores and reduces the difference.
+This is the possibility you presumably covered in the Second Half.

-This one is pretty easy and the players are betting whether or not the total number of points will reach a certain number or fail to reach the threshold, with the .5 decimal being a hook that’s preventing the possibility of ending in a tie.
+This one is pretty easy.
+The players are betting whether or not the total number of points will reach a certain number or fail to reach the threshold.
+With the .5 decimal being a hook that’s preventing the possibility of ending in a tie.

-This type of bet is extremely popular since it keeps the suspension growing to the very end of the game, even if it’s pretty obvious who the winner is.
+This type of bet is extremely popular.
+It keeps the suspension growing to the end of the game even when it’s obvious who the winner is.

 If you are new to the world of Live NFL Sports Betting let this be your basic wagers guide and build yourself up to that of a Seasoned Pro in no time!